75lb/renamer/README.md

 Simple example using a [regular expression literal](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions).
 The case-insensitive pattern `/one/i` matches the input file `ONE.jpg`, renaming it to `two.jpg`.

 ```
-$ renamer --find '/one/i' --replace 'two' ONE.jpg
+$ renamer --find "/one/i" --replace "two" ONE.jpg
 ```

 The full set of command-line options.

 ```
--f, --find string      Optional find string (e.g. "one") or regular expression literal (e.g.
-                       "/one/i").
-If omitted, the whole filename will be matched and replaced.
--r, --replace string   The replace string.
-If omitted, defaults to a empty string.
-The special token
-                       '{{index}}' will insert a number, incremented each time a file is replaced.
 -d, --dry-run          Used for test runs.
 Set this to do everything but rename the file.
 --force                If the target path already exists, overwrite it.
 Use with caution.
---view string          The default view outputs one line per rename.
-Set `--view detail` to see more
+--view detail|diff     The default view outputs one line per rename.
+Set `--view detail` to see a
-                       info including a diff.
+                       longer, less condensed view and `--view diff` to include a diff.
+-p, --plugin string    One or more replacer plugins to use, set the `--plugin` option multiple times
+                       to build a chain.
+For each value, supply either a) a path to a plugin file
+                       b) a path to a plugin package c) the name of a plugin package installed in
+                       the current working directory or above.
+The default plugin chain is `default`
+                       then `index`, be sure to set `-p default -p index` before your plugin if you
+                       wish to extend default behaviour.
 -v, --verbose          In the output, also include names of files that were not renamed.
 -h, --help             Print usage instructions.
+-f, --find string      Optional find string (e.g. `one`) or regular expression literal (e.g.
+                       `/one/i`).
+If omitted, the whole filename will be matched and replaced.
+-r, --replace string   The replace string.
+If omitted, defaults to a empty string.
+The special token
+                       `{{index}}` will insert a number, incremented each time a file is replaced.
 ```

 For more information on Regular Expressions, see [this useful guide](https://developer.mozilla.org/en/docs/Web/JavaScript/Guide/Regular_Expressions).